 Introduction to audioconferencing, communication and counselling skills, sexual assault management, preliminary labour ward management, preliminary gynaecology history and examination, introduction to ultrasound.

 This is an introductory paper held for candidates undertaking the Postgraduate Certificate in Women's Health or the Postgraduate Diploma in Obstetrics and Medical Gynaecology.
-It includes a three-day residential component held in Christchurch.
+It includes a three-day residential course held in Christchurch.

 |Paper title||Obstetrics and Gynaecology Residential Course 1|